 - COMMUNITY GRANTS First

 - PUBLIC CONVENIENCES Equal second

 - COMMUNITY SAFETY Equal second

-- 6.2 With the Council having to make more challenging decisions with regard to service prioritisation these views and our Corporate Plan should be foremost in determining changes to the base budget.
+- 7.2 With the Council having to make more challenging decisions with regard to service prioritisation these views and our Corporate Plan should be foremost in determining changes to the base budget.

-7.0 Statutory, Discretionary Services and the Level of Service Provision
+8.0 Statutory, Discretionary Services and the Level of Service Provision

-- 7.1 Whilst the Council has a legal obligation to perform some activities, others are at the discretion of the elected members, subject to funding.
-Although some undertakings are clearly statutory and others clearly discretionary, there are some service areas that have elements of both. - 7.2 The main discretionary services of the Council comprise: - Business development (although a corporate priority) - Community development (includes community group grants) - Leisure facilities - Parks and open spaces - Shops and industrial units
+- 8.1 Whilst the Council has a legal obligation to perform some activities, others are at the discretion of the elected members, subject to funding.
+Although some undertakings are clearly statutory and others clearly discretionary, there are some service areas that have elements of both. - 8.2 The main discretionary services of the Council comprise: - Business development (although a corporate priority) - Community development (includes community group grants) - Leisure facilities - Parks and open spaces (identified as important to the public at 6.1) - Shops and industrial units